zpoint/Redis-Internals/Server/persistence/persistence.md

 ### everysec

-`fsync` will be called every second(not strictly), and the `fsync` is called by another thread, because commands with a second may block the master thread of redis, so redis is not single-thread server precisely
+`fsync` will be called every second(not strictly), and the `fsync` is called by another thread, because commands within a second may block the master thread of redis, so redis is not single-thread server precisely

 ### always